Thinka88/Perception-and-Identification-Experiment-Code/README.md

 # Perception and Identification Experiment

-This repository contains a replicated perception and identification experiment as well as all our collected data, analysis and writing.
+This repository contains a replicated perception and identification experiment.

 link zu paper einfügen

-If you just want to access the code of the implemented experiment, please follow this link [Code Repo]

 ## Experiment